Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Who are these people that earn between 10-20% of a writer's earnings now, forever, and in perpetuity?
 And if you're a writer, do you need one?

 Broadly speaking, I would say yes.
 An agent is any writer's advocate, bolsterer, and guide through the thorny forest that is publishing.
-But a fair number of writers are making the choice to forego the inevitably long and not infrequently disappointing hunt for an agent, to enter the biz in a different way.
-By seeking out an agile new micro press, say, such as Polis or Down & Out.
-Or by indie publishing, an update on which we'll get in next month's letter.
+But a fair number of writers are making the choice to forego the inevitably long, and not infrequently disappointing, hunt for an agent, and enter the biz in a different way.
+By seeking out an agile new micro press, say.
+Or by indie publishing.

-In the first of my 1,2,3 series of videocasts on Patreon, I explore this question, helping you figure out whether you need an agent, then suggesting the best ways to find one.
+In the first of my 1,2,3 series of videocasts on Patreon, I explore the question, helping you figure out whether you need an agent, then suggesting the best ways to find one.

 Author Spotlight